MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 ### Collection

 > [!Note]
 > You need to instrument your application to enable logging.
-For more information, see the instrumentation guide (link to Instrument an application guide).
+For more information, see the [instrumentation guide](../devops/monitor-instrument.md).

 You should configure all workload components, whether they're infrastructure resources or application functions, to capture telemetry and/or events like logs and metrics.